tomaszmichalak/experience-manager-learn.en/help/assets/authoring/renditions.md

 ---
 title: Renditions
-description: Learn about renditions in AEM Assets, and how they can be viewed.
+description: Learn about renditions in AEM Assets, and how they can be previewed.
 sub-product: assets
 feature:
 topics: authoring, renditions